fbeba/kalah/README.md

 In order to run the application you will need Java 11 installed.
 Application already provides maven wrapper.

 ## How to run
-To start the server execute following from root folder:
+In order to start the server execute following command from root folder:

 `./mvnw spring-boot:run`